 This basic distinction has never been made sufficiently clear.
 As a result the history of political theory-philosophy has been one of "politics and morals."
 Few modern theorists who discuss the underlying conceptual basis of polity have been able to free themselves of the compulsion to discuss political obligation.
-The obligation or the duty of the individual citizen to obey the law, to abide by the will of the majority, to act collectively in the "public" rather than in the "private" interest: these have occupied center stage in much of modern political philosophy.2 These are, of course, vital and significant issues, but it should be recognized that they raise questions of personal morality.
+The obligation or the duty of the individual citizen to obey the law, to abide by the will of the majority, to act collectively in the "public" rather than in the "private" interest: these have occupied center stage in much of modern political philosophy.
+68 These are, of course, vital and significant issues, but it should be recognized that they raise questions of personal morality.
 As problems, they do not belong properly in political theory.
-Political norms for improving strategic economic positions within a given organization of affairs is appropriately the task of "business administration."
-The point here is that this whole field of scholarship must be kept rigorously separate from that of political economy.
+Political obligations, as accepted by the average citizen and as revealed in his political behavior, become (or should become) data to the political theorist.
+The task of the theorist here does not include the derivation of normative propositions relating to these duties of citizenship or these responsibilities of rulers.
+Along with the economist and other social scientists, the political theorist should take his human actors as he finds them.